MahsaFarjadnia/kth-lil-tenant-survey/README.md

-# kth-lil-tenant-survey
+# KTH Live-In Lab Tenant Questionnaire

+## 🧪 Purpose
-Survey on space use and window operation in the KTH Live-In Lab.
-This survey focuses on occupants' perceptions of indoor environmental quality, including thermal comfort and air quality, during typical winter months (October–March, excluding holidays).
+This repository contains the questionnaire used to gather occupant feedback in the KTH Live-In Lab.
+The survey explores space utilization and window actuation, examining how different rooms are used and how often windows are opened.
+The aim is to assess occupants' perceptions of indoor environmental quality, focusing on thermal comfort and air quality in different rooms, during the winter months (October–March, excluding holidays).